position-pal/Documentation/content/docs/2-domain-analysis/1-functional-requirements.md

 <em>

 1. As a logged user \
-   I want to be able to start sharing my location with other groups' member \
+   I want to be able to start sharing my location with other group member \
    So that I'm able to be monitored

 2. As a logged user who is sharing their position with a set of groups \
-   I want to be able to stop sharing it with a group's members \
+   I want to be able to stop sharing it with group members \
    So that I can go where I want without letting know those member

 3. As a logged user \
-   I want to be able to receive location updates from my groups' members who are sharing their location \
+   I want to be able to receive location updates from my group members who are sharing their location \
    So that I can view their live location on a map in real-time

 4. As a logged user \
-   I want to be able to get the last known location and state of my groups' member \
+   I want to be able to get the last known location and state of my group members \
    So that I can see their last reported location and status when live sharing is unavailable

 5. As a logged user \